 Potter around the historical center of Pietrasanta

-Pietrasanta is a very quiet place during the day.
+Pietrasanta is a tranquil place during the day.
 In the summer, while most of the people rest in the sun at the beaches of Versilia, the town takes a nap.
 Instead, from five pm, Pietrasanta takes its light cotton gown off to wear its best summer dress.
 All the bars prepare the buffet for the aperitivo, and restaurants set tables on the street for dinner.
 Hundreds of people crowd the alleys and the square, in a lively and charming atmosphere.

 Explore the Piazza del Duomo